Skip to main content

 • Image similarity search: Finding visually similar images in a large database.

 Combines vector and keyword search to leverage the strengths of both approaches.
-Both searches are carried out and the results are combined using the selected hybrid fusion method and the given alpha value.
+Both searches are carried out and the results are combined using the selected parameters, such as the hybrid fusion method and the alpha value.

 Hybrid Search: Example